 - Screening for single gene (monogenic) disorders

 - Aneuploidies of other autosomal chromosomes

 - Testing associated with serum screening (either concurrent or follow up)

 - Testing in conjunction with other biomarkers

 Over the past 10 years, the rapid advances in genomic medicine have brought new technology into use for prenatal screening.
-Non-invasive prenatal testing (NIPT) refers to sequence analysis of cell-free DNA (cfDNA) fragments that circulate in the blood of pregnant women, along with the translation of this method into screening for fetal chromosome abnormalities.
-Approaches for NIPT include shotgun whole genome and targeted sequencing.8 The shotgun approach of whole genome sequencing generates short sequences from across the genome which are then aligned to a reference chromosome and counted.
-In contrast, targeted sequencing of the cfDNA is based on next-generation sequencing (NGS) and involves amplification of selected chromosomal loci on the chromosomes of interest.9 the challenge of picking the diagnostic “needle” becomes greater as the size of the “haystack” shifts from targeted testing to the whole genome, and the number of variants that must be filtered out in practice because they are unrelated to the patient’s phenotype is greater when more sensitive methodologies are used.10 Of note, while NIPT methods can detect chromosomal abnormalities in pregnancy after 10 weeks gestation, they do not assess the risk of fetal anomalies such as neural tube defects or ventral wall defects.9
+Non-invasive prenatal testing (NIPT) refers to sequence analysis of placental cell-free DNA (cfDNA) fragments that circulate in the blood of pregnant women, along with the translation of this method into screening for chromosome abnormalities.
+Approaches for NIPT include shotgun whole genome and targeted sequencing.5 The shotgun approach of whole genome sequencing generates short sequences from across the genome which are then aligned to a reference chromosome and counted.
+In contrast, targeted sequencing of the cfDNA is based on next-generation sequencing (NGS) and involves amplification of selected chromosomal loci on the chromosomes of interest.6 The challenge of picking the diagnostic “needle” becomes greater as the size of the “haystack” shifts from targeted testing to the whole genome, and the number of variants that must be filtered out in practice because they are unrelated to the patient’s phenotype is greater when more sensitive methodologies are used.7 Of note, while NIPT methods can detect chromosomal abnormalities in pregnancy after 10 weeks gestation, they do not assess the risk of fetal structural anomalies such as neural tube defects or ventral wall defects.6

 The following code list is not meant to be all-inclusive.
 Authorization requirements will vary by health plan.
 Please consult the applicable health plan for guidance on specific procedure codes.